lmnawrocki/lmnawrocki.github.io/lab10/index.md

 ## Open Loop Control - Square
 The simulator runs differently on different machines because different machines run at different rates due to limitations in hardware and also have a different number of background tasks, which changes how fast or slow the simulator runs.
+This means that the angular velocity needs to be tuned to each computer, and may not necessary work best at a constant value from day to day.

 ```py
 cmdr.set_vel(0,-math.radians(-86.5))